-Christine "Lady Bird" MacPherson is a high school senior from the "wrong side of the tracks."
+Christine "Lady Bird" McPherson (Saoirse Ronan) is a high school senior from the "wrong side of the tracks".
 She longs for adventure, sophistication, and opportunity, but finds none of that in her Sacramento Catholic high school.
-LADY BIRD follows the title character's senior year in high school, including her first romance, her participation in the school play, and most importantly, her applying for college.Written by
+This movie follows the title character's senior year in high school, including her first romance, her participation in the school play, and most importantly, her applying for college.Written by

 28 of 33 people found this review helpful.

 Was this review helpful to you?